anpandu/java-beam-boilerplate/README.md

 Java Apache Beam Boilerplate
 =========

-Open sourcing my old template for Apache Beam for Java.
-This repo contains multiple examples.
+This repo contains my old templates for Apache Beam for Java, more examples coming.

 ## Requirements
 Requirements below need to be installed.